UnbendableStraw/homepod-restore/README.md

 sudo make install
 ```

-If you get no errors (warnings are OK) then you are ready to restore HomePods!
+If you get an error running the `brew uninstall` command, you can ignore it, this is just to make sure you don't have a conflicting version of idevicerestore.
+Warnings are also usually OK to ignore.

+You are now set up to restore HomePods!
+From here on, you just need to run the next steps anytime you want to restore a(nother) HomePod unless any major updates come out.

 ### Restore Steps

 1. IN ORDER: Place and keep your HomePod upside down.
 Then, connect the adapter to the HomePod.
 Then, plug the usb cable into computer.
 Only then, can you plug power into HomePod.

   * * It is important you do this in order.
-Keep pod upside down.
+With the adapter attached to your HomePod, keep pod upside down.
 USB to PC first.
 Then power to pod.

   * * Some macs will have "Allow Accessory to Connect" prompts along the way, Allow them!
 Pay attention to more prompts while running restore process, too.